 The upwelling/downwelling processes in both boxes are represented by the variation of vertical density profiles obtained from reanalysis data as shown in Figure 5(b,c).
-The lifting of denser water masses which indicate upwelling occur during southeast monsoon season for both boxes.
+The lifting of denser water ses which indicate upwelling occur during southeast monsoon season for both boxes.
 This observation is in accordance with a study of Chen et al. (2016) that revealed the shoaling of thermocline depth (depth of 23°C isotherm) off south Java during this season due to winds are upwelling favourable.
 However, it is clearly seen that the upwelling in the eastern box is stronger than in the western box as denoted by the higher surface density in the eastern box (i.e. more than 22.4 kg m-3) from August to September.
-This result indicates that during the southeast monsoon season, weak offshore EMT and negative EPV in the western box.
+This result indicates that during the southeast monsoon season, weak offshore EMT and negative EPV in the eastern box generate stronger upwelling than strong offshore EMT and positive EPV in the western box.
 As a result, SSTs in the eastern box are lower than those in the western box.